Kvantify/ormp/README.md

-# hot-pursuit
+# ORMP

-This repository includes various Python implementations of the HOT pursuit algorithm for solving the sparse linear regression problem.
+This repository includes various Python implementations of the Order Recursive Matching Pursuit (ORMP) algorithm for solving the sparse linear regression problem.

 ## Introduction